Seramicx/Vencord-Quest-AutoCompleter/README.md

 It keeps a queue of active quests and processes them one-by-one, handling things like reloads, account switches, and mid-session enabling so it doesn’t break or double-run.

+## ⚠️ Disclaimer

+This plugin automates Discord quest progress.
+Use it at your own risk and make sure you understand Discord’s Terms of Service.

+I am not responsible for any account actions, flags, or bans that may occur from using this plugin.

 ## Features

 * Auto-complete supported quest types